YSRCP MP Midhun Reddy arrested in AP Liquor Scam; SIT probes bribery and policy manipulation

 By Sri Lakshmi Muttevi

-Amaravati: YSRCP MP PV Mithun Reddy has been arrested in connection with the alleged Andhra Pradesh liquor scam.
+Amaravati: YSRCP MP PV Midhun Reddy has been arrested in connection with the alleged Andhra Pradesh liquor scam.
 On Saturday, he was interrogated by the Special Investigation Team (SIT) for nearly seven hours at their Vijayawada office.
 The questioning focused on the formulation of the state’s liquor policy and the alleged routing of bribes through shell companies.

-The SIT investigation intensified after the High Court dismissed Mithun Reddy’s anticipatory bail plea.
+The SIT investigation intensified after the High Court dismissed Midhun Reddy’s anticipatory bail plea.
 Officials questioned him about the flow of funds from shell companies to beneficiaries, suspecting deep-rooted financial misconduct during the YSRCP regime.

 What was the liquor scam about?